 6.2.1.2 Test applicability

-This test case applies to all types of NR Power Class 1 release 15 and forward.
+This test case applies to all types of NR Power Class 1 UE release 15 and forward.

-This test case applies to all types of NR Power Class 2 and Power Class 3 UE release 15 and forward that don’t support Tx diversity.6.2.1.3 Minimum conformance requirements
+This test case applies to all types of NR Power Class 2 and Power Class 3 UE release 15 and forward that don’t support Tx diversity and don't support Redcap.

+6.2.1.3 Minimum conformance requirements

 The following UE Power Classes define the maximum output power for any transmission bandwidth within the channel bandwidth of NR carrier unless otherwise stated.
 The period of measurement shall be at least one sub frame (1ms).

 <Unchanged Sections Skipped>